 Every leader has different strengths and more importantly, every leader has different weaknesses.
 Being transparent and honest about what activities aren’t natural to you allows you to empower your team and give team members ownership over their unique talents.

-For example, StrengthsFinder provides you with a list of your Top 5 strengths and these strengths fall in one of 4 categories:
+For example, CliftonStrengths provides you with a list of your Top 5 strengths and these strengths fall into one of 4 categories:

 You will likely be lacking in at least one of these areas.
 If you have a hard time Executing, who on your team is naturally good and pushing things over the finish line and how can you give them an opportunity to utilize this strength to add value to the team?
 This approach can be so empowering to your team members and it allows you to foster a culture of celebrating each and every person’s unique offering and makes every member of the team feel they contribute value to the team.